Giuseppe Farina: World Drivers' Championship Indianapolis 500 career

 The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
 Drivers competing at Indianapolis during those years were credited with World Drivers' Championship participation, and were eligible to score WDC points alongside those which they may have scored towards the AAA/USAC National Championship.

 Farina attempted to qualify for one World Drivers' Championship race at Indianapolis, failing to make the 1956 race.

 Following abortive entries in 1950 and 1952 where he was set to drive modified grand prix-style cars, Farina entered the 1956 Indianapolis 500 with the "Bardahl-Ferrari" - a Kurtis Kraft chassis with a six-cylinder Ferrari engine installed.
 This car carried sponsorship from the Seattle-based Bardahl performance lubricants corporation.

-Qualifying for the race took place during four days through May.
+Qualifying for the race took place during four days in May.
 Farina failed to get up to speed during the first two qualifying sessions.
 The second weekend of the month saw heavy rain, cancelling the third day of qualifications, and leaving a limited amount of time for drivers to contest the remaining spaces on the grid.
 On the fourth day of qualifying, Farina was among a number of drivers who were unable to make a final attempt.

 Farina elected to race a conventional Offenhauser-powered car in 1957, but he had difficulty getting the car up to speed, experiencing handling issues.
 His teammate, Keith Andrews, stepped into the car for a test run.
 Andrews crashed on the front stretch, backing the car into the inside wall and getting crushed to death between the cowl and fuel tank.
 Following Andrews' death, Farina withdrew from the event.